ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ## How to run test suite locally
 ### Unit and integration tests
 This project contains two test suites, as we have seperated our UI test, into a seperate test suite.
-To run our unit/integration tests simply open a terminal at the root of the project and run the command:
+To run our unit/integration tests, make sure docker is running, open a terminal at the root of the project and run the command:
 ```
 dotnet test test/Chirp.Testing/
 ```